 WILL REALICE® HELP TO INCREASE THE LIFE SPAN OF THE COMPRESSORS

 Yes.
-Due to the reduced compressor loads by using REALice® the service life of the compressors can increase by about 10 % or 2.5 years.
+Due to the reduced compressor loads by using REALice® the service life of the compressors can increase by about 10 % or 2.5 years and thus reduce your operating cost of the arena.

 DOES REALICE® AFFECT WORKPLACE SAFETY?